Eric Chu: Taoyuan County magistrate (2001–2009)

-2009 Straits Forum

-Addressing the audience as KMT Vice Chairman during the first Straits Forum in May 2009 held in Xiamen, Fujian, Chu stressed the importance of mindset change in boosting economic development across the strait, choose common development and jointly create a mutual benefit situation for both sides.

-ROC Vice Premiership

-Vice Premier appointment
+Vice premier (2009–2010)

 Chu was tapped by President Ma Ying-jeou to be the Vice Premier to Wu Den-yih on 7 September 2009, in a reshuffling of the Executive Yuan due to the slow disaster response to Typhoon Morakot.
 Chu's position as Magistrate of Taoyuan County was succeeded by Deputy Magistrate Huang Min-kon.
 At the age of 48, Chu was the youngest Vice Premier in ROC history.

-Vice Premier resignation

 On 13 May 2010, Chu submitted his resignation to Premier Wu to run for mayor of the newly created New Taipei City, the successor of Taipei County.
 Financial Supervisory Commission chairperson Sean Chen was tapped to succeed Chu as deputy premier.

 New Taipei City Mayoralty

 2010 New Taipei City mayoralty election

 In May 2010 before the New Taipei City Mayor election, Chu outlined his vision for the city.
 Noting the gap between New Taipei and Taipei, Chu promised to transform New Taipei if he was elected, where completing the mass rapid transit network in New Taipei will be his top priority.
 Chu defeated DPP Chairwoman Tsai Ing-wen on 27 November 2010, to become the first mayor of New Taipei on 25 December 2010.
-He named Hou You-yi, Hsu Chih-chien, and Lee Shih-chuan deputy mayors of the city.
+He named Hou Yu-ih, Hsu Chih-chien, and Lee Shih-chuan deputy mayors of the city.
 Hou and Chen Shen-hsien shared the deputy mayoral post soon after Lee was named Secretary-General of the Executive Yuan on 25 February 2014 and Hsu had stepped down on 30 June 2014 due to health concerns.

 Wikileaks

-The content of some of Chu's conversations with Stephen Young of the American Institute in Taiwan was included in US diplomatic cables that were released by WikiLeaks in 2011.
+The content of some of Chu's conversations with Stephen Young of the American Institute in Taiwan was included in US diplomatic cables that were leaked in 2011.
 Chu claims that those cables do not accurately reflect the content of his conversations with Young.